i18next/i18next-vue/README.md

 ## Introduction

-This library is a simple wrapper for [i18next](https://www.i18next.com), simplifying its use in Vue.
+This library is a simple wrapper for [i18next](https://www.i18next.com), simplifying its use in Vue 3.

 ## Initialisation